Funding opportunity

 Large awards will cover funding for a minimum of three years and a maximum of five years of research activity starting 1 April 2026.

-Under no circumstances should you receive duplicate funding for the same or similar proposal from more than one funding agency.
-We cannot prohibit the submission of the same or similar proposals to other funding agencies (outside of UK Research and Innovation (UKRI)).
-It is your responsibility to demonstrate that the programme to be carried out in the large award is clearly distinct from existing support.
+Under no circumstances should applicants receive duplicate funding for the same or similar proposal from more than one funding agency.
+We cannot prohibit the submission of the same or similar proposals to other funding agencies (outside of UK Research and Innovation (UKRI)), but you must include details of similar proposals that have been submitted to other funding.

-• between nine and 25 years of research and innovation associate (previously referred to as postdoctoral research assistant (PDRA)) effort in total.
-For example, three RIAs for three years or five RIAs for five years.
-The panel recognises that technical or lab-based projects may require fractions of the time of specialist research and innovation associates, but this should not exceed the overall full time equivalent (FTE) limits
+You are permitted to request between nine and 25 years of research and innovation associate (RIA), previously referred to as postdoctoral research assistant (PDRA), effort in total.
+The panel recognises that technical or lab-based projects may require fractions of specialist RIAs, but the total requested should not exceed the overall RIA FTE limits.

 Duration